open-sauced/maintainer-intro-course/building-community.md

 #### Community Contributions

-As your online community continues to grow, it becomes increasingly difficult to engage with each member individually.
+As your community grows, engaging with each member becomes increasingly difficult.
 To manage your community effectively, having people who can facilitate interactions between members and provide timely responses will be helpful.

 You can encourage community members to contribute by engaging in online forums and chat apps.
 They can help answer questions, share insights, and provide support.
 This not only helps to build a sense of community around your project but also helps to foster a culture of collaboration and mutual support.

 #### Advocacy and Outreach

 Some of your contributors may have skills that can be useful to promote your project and organization, such as writing or public speaking.
 You can motivate them to get involved by encouraging them to write blog posts and create educational content related to your project.
 They can also speak at conferences or give workshops if they want to.
 Posting or reposting information about your project on social media is another way to contribute.
-At OpenSauced, we encourage our community to write blog posts under our [organization on dev.to](https://dev.to/opensauced).
+At OpenSauced, we encourage our community to write blog posts under our [organization on Dev.to](https://dev.to/opensauced).

 #### Managing Issues